 – While electric car batteries do use cobalt, the largest use of cobalt comes from the portable consumer electronics industry.

 – Electric vehicle manufacturers, led by Tesla, are transitioning away from their reliance on cobalt and generally establishing stricter standards on labor in their supply chain.

 As electric vehicles (EVs) gain popularity, so does the public debate about their pros and cons increase.
 While it’s exciting that people are talking about EVs, misinformation and mischaracterizations regarding this technology is growing too.
 The use of cobalt in EV batteries is a topic that is especially mentioned.
 Read on to learn more about cobalt and what’s being done to address relevant concerns.

 Cobalt is prevalent in today’s tech.

 Cobalt has a long industrial history with a variety of uses.
 Today it is a metal found in many products ranging from aircraft engines to lithium-ion batteries, including those in electric vehicles.
 Currently, the largest use of cobalt is in portable consumer electronics like your cell phones, laptop computers, and tablets, which are all powered by lithium-ion batteries.

 Although cobalt is a byproduct of the production of other metals, it also mined, primarily in Australia and the Democratic Republic of the Congo.
 It’s well documented that cobalt mining often involves unethical and unsafe labor practices in places such as the Congo.
 Thus, it is reasonable for consumers to look at the cobalt in all of their products when making purchasing decisions.

 What’s next for cobalt?

-The negative human and environmental consequences of cobalt mining are indeed real and well-documented, and efforts to enact robust labor and environmental standards on the industry are warranted, as is a comprehensive national trade policy and an economy-wide effort to curtail the use of cobalt.
+The negative human and environmental consequences of cobalt mining are real and well-documented, and efforts to enact robust labor and environmental standards on the industry are warranted, as is a comprehensive national trade policy and an economy-wide effort to curtail the use of cobalt.
 Additionally, voluntary efforts between automakers, suppliers, and governments to ensure a safe and sustainable supply chain should continue.